.

 confidence crumbles.

-This highlights a critical component in the development of these problems that hasn't really been given the attention it deserves: the way we feel about ourself deep inside and
+This highlights a critical component in the development of these problems that hasn't really been given the attention it deserves: the way we feel about ourself deep down and

 It is this, not mental illness, that lies at the heart of most anxiety problems and disorders today.
 It also lies at the heart of their cure.